axa-group/bauta.js/docs/validation.md

 ## Response validation is dependant on the schema response definition and the statusCode
 Knowledge of node's behavior around http status codes is required for understanding this section.
 Check [this](https://nodejs.org/es/docs/guides/anatomy-of-an-http-transaction/#http-status-code) in order to get a better understanding.

+## Success response validation

 At the moment of validation, the statusCode is checked that is:
 - set specifically by you using ```res.writeHead(statusCode, ...)``` or similar
 - set by default as 200 if calling ```res.end()```
-- special case: in special situations when bauta is used alone without a server library, statusCode could be undefined, and in this case bauta will use 200 anyways as default
+- special case: in special situations when bauta is used alone without a framework (express, fastify...) library, statusCode could be undefined, and in this case bauta will use 200 anyways as default

 After getting the right statusCode, bauta searches in the schema definition for the response content defined for that statusCode to decide if a validation must be used applying always the same logic: bauta only validates response content if it is json.
 It's done in the following order:
 - If ```responses[statusCode]``` is defined, it is used and validation is done if the defined content is a json.